csiro-fair/marimba/docs/pipeline.md

      ```bash
      marimba new pipeline my-pipeline https://github.com/your-user-name/my-pipeline.git
      ```
-     This command will clone the Git repository into a new directory in the Marimba project at `pipelines/my-pipeline`.
+     This command will clone the Git repository into a new directory in the Marimba Project at `pipelines/my-pipeline`.
+Marimba will try to bootstrap the Pipeline after installing it in the Project, but since this is a new empty repository that doesn't yet contain a valid Pipeline, Marimba will display a warning and provide details to a Pipeline template and Pipeline implementation instructions.

 2. **Manually create the Marimba Pipeline directory and connect it to your Git repository:**
     - Create the pipeline directory: